1.7 Methodology update: June 2023

 Using a digital force gauge we measure the resistance it takes for a shoe to bend at its natural bending point starting from 0 degrees and bending it all the way to 90 degrees.
 Most resistance will typically be found around 20 to 30 degrees.

 We clamp the shoes to a workbench with a piece of wood over the natural breaking point where the forefoot is designed to bend naturally.
-Once clamped down we find the center point under the back heel, 1cm from the edge of the outsole.
+Once clamped down we find the centre point under the back heel, 1cm from the edge of the outsole.

 The force gauge measures the maximum resistance in Newtons which is the number that we report on.